As Syrian rebels quit Ghouta, Douma stands alone

-Thousands of fighters and their family members departed neighboring Harasta by bus on Friday after a deal with the government to surrender the town.
-Insurgents in several other small towns nearby have agreed to leave on similar terms.
+Some captives held by the insurgents were released and state television showed them leaving in a minibus.

-State television broadcast footage from a crossing point on Saturday where it said preparations were beginning for those rebels’ departure to northwestern Syria.
+The army was advancing into towns the rebels had retreated from in preparation for their exit, state television said.
+It broadcast pictures of the massive trenches and other fortifications the rebels were leaving behind.

-It means only Douma is left of the opposition’s eastern Ghouta enclave which a month ago the United Nations said was home to 400,000 people and constituted the rebels’ main stronghold near the capital Damascus.
+It means only Douma is left of the opposition’s eastern Ghouta enclave which a month ago the United Nations said was home to 400,000 people.

-The army offensive to capture it, heralded by one of the heaviest bombardments in the seven-year war with warplanes, helicopters and artillery, has killed more than 1,600 people, said the war monitor, the Syrian Observatory for Human Rights.
+The army offensive to capture it, heralded by one of the heaviest bombardments in the seven-year conflict with warplanes, helicopters and artillery, has killed more than 1,600 people, said the Syrian Observatory for Human Rights, a war monitor.

 Residents and rights groups have accused the government of using weapons that kill indiscriminately - inaccurate barrel bombs dropped from helicopters, chlorine gas and incendiary material that sets raging fires.